 However, tired of growing other people’s companies, David decided to start his own agency.

 In 2006, Droga5 was launched in New York City.

-To date, Droga5 has been named Agency of the Year 12 times, most recently by the Cannes Lions International Festival of Creativity and Adweek.
-Droga5 is also the only agency to be named in Advertising Age’s A-List over seven consecutive years.
+To date, Droga5 has been named Agency of the Year 13 times and is the only agency to be named in Advertising Age’s A-List over eight consecutive years.
 In 2013 and 2017, the agency was named one of Fast Company’s World’s Most Innovative Companies.

 Along the way, David has also received countless personal accolades.
 To date, he is the single-most-awarded creative at the Cannes Lions International Festival of Creativity, the youngest person ever inducted into the New York Art Directors Club Hall of Fame and one of the youngest members of the American Advertising Federation’s Hall of Achievement.
 He has been inducted into the Australian Writers and Art Directors’ Hall of Fame and awarded one of the Andy Awards’ inaugural Bravery Awards.
 Asian Media and Marketing, Campaign Brief Asia and AdNews have each included David in their Halls of Fame.

-David sits on the board of the New Museum, William Morris Endeavor, New York Public Radio, New York’s Public Theater and the Facebook Creative Council.
+David sits on the board of the New Museum, Endeavor, New York Public Radio, New York’s Public Theater and the Facebook Creative Council.

 He lives in Manhattan with his wife and four children.